slancas1/tiles/README.md

 ## How to Play

-**Will need to have access to XQuartz and the game works best when played locally**
+**The game works best when played locally but you will need to have XQuartz downloaded**

 1. Clone the repository
 2. Type make in the command line